marius-m/j-trainer/src/main/resources/assets/help_intellij.md

 ![Import 1](imgs/import_1.png)

 - Navigate to the project directory
     - If you have a zip, unarchive it and navigate to it
+    - **Important** Note you you have to mark the main directory of the project

 ![Import 2](imgs/import_2.png)

-- *Important!* Press "Import project from external model"
+- **Important** Press "Import project from external model"
-- *Important!* Press "Maven" from the bottom list
+- **Important** Press "Maven" from the bottom list

 ![Import 3](imgs/import_3.png)